Sheko1/Basic-Projects/README.md

-# Here you will find basic stuffs with python
+# Here you will find basic stuff with python